 “No. That’s my interpretation.
 The part of me that’s still an ordinary citizen thinks so too.”

 “I see,” Eikou said to himself.
 “Remove him from society and restore order to the world.”
 Enga’s words suddenly occurred to him.
-“Words like monster serve only to dehumanize criminals that people cannot comprehend, sever them from the rest of society.”
+“Except that words like monster serve only to dehumanize criminals that people cannot comprehend, sever them from the rest of society.”